glycoinfo/glic-old/database/index.md

 Search of structures based on their species annotation.
 This may allow for searches by higher species organization, such as Genus, Rank or Kingdoms.</li><br></ul>
 <h2>2.
 Database Resources</h2>
 <h3>2-1.
 GlycomeDB</h3>
-Meta database that integrates the structures from several glycomics databases (CFG, KEGG, GLYCOSCIENCES.de, GlycoBase, JCGGDB, BCSDB, PDB, GlycO and Carbbank) into one consistent sequence representation and creating a unique index of all structures present in the integrated database.
+<p>Meta database that integrates the structures from several glycomics databases (CFG, KEGG, GLYCOSCIENCES.de, GlycoBase, JCGGDB, BCSDB, PDB, GlycO and Carbbank) into one consistent sequence representation and creating a unique index of all structures present in the integrated database.
 Species annotations from the other databases are retrieved as well and integrated using the NCBI Taxonomy.
-Each structure in GlycomeDB is linked back to the original database allowing finding and browsing all occurrences of a structure in multiple databases.<br>
+Each structure in GlycomeDB is linked back to the original database allowing finding and browsing all occurrences of a structure in multiple databases.</p>
 <table>
 <tr>
 <td><strong>Data in database</strong></td>